Protect Your Seeds, Protect Your Future

 The Seed Treaty (International Treaty for Plant Genetic Resources for Food and Agriculture) is being changed in ways that could harm farmer communities and indigenous peoples, worldwide.
 New proposals favour large corporations over small farmers, threatening food security, traditional seed systems and farming practices.

-The Bharat Beej Swaraj Manch (India Seed Sovereignty Alliance), and other farmers organisations and civil society organisations have sent comprehensive letters to world leaders expressing critical concerns with ensuring transparency and accountability in the implementation of the International Seed Treaty.
+The Bharat Beej Swaraj Manch (India Seed Sovereignty Alliance), and other farmers organisations and civil society organisations have sent a comprehensive letter to world leaders expressing critical concerns with ensuring transparency and accountability in the implementation of the International Seed Treaty.

 What is the Seed Treaty?